BabylonJS/Documentation/content/landing_pages/toolsAndResourcesGUIEditorLandingPage.md

 <img src="/img/tools/guiEditor/cell.jpg" title="GUI Editor Changing Control's Grid Cell"/>

-Note: zOrder for each GUI will be reflected in the layers panel and can be reorder with normal dragging regardless of grid cell.
+Note: zOrder for each GUI will be reflected in the layers panel and can be reordered with normal dragging regardless of the grid cell.

 ### Saving GUIs Out Of the Editor